xjh19971/xjh19971.github.io/_pages/about.md

 My name is Jiuhong Xiao.
 I am currently pursuing my Ph.D. at the [Agile Robotics and Perception Lab (ARPL)](https://wp.nyu.edu/arpl/){:target="_blank"}, Tandon School of Engineering, New York University, under the guidance of [Prof. Giuseppe Loianno](https://engineering.nyu.edu/faculty/giuseppe-loianno){:target="_blank"}.
 My research focuses on addressing the challenges of **multi-modal image alignment** for the applications on **robotic perception and localization** systems.

 I hold a master's degree in Computer Science from New York University.
 In the summer of 2020, I worked as a research assistant under [Prof. Alfredo Canziani](https://atcold.github.io/){:target="_blank"} and [Prof. Yann LeCun](https://yann.lecun.com/){:target="_blank"}, focusing on autonomous driving perception and control projects.
 After graduating with my master's degree, I joined Amazon as an applied scientist, where I contributed to the development of the [Just Walk Out (JWO)](https://www.justwalkout.com/){:target="_blank"} technology.
+I also completed multiple internships at Amazon, working on the Amazon One and Amazon DashCart projects.

 Prior to that, I earned my bachelor's degree in Engineering from the Department of Automation at the University of Science and Technology Beijing.
 In my final undergraduate year, I served as a research assistant at the [Intelligent Biomimetic Design Laboratory (IBDLab)](http://en.ibdl.pku.edu.cn/){:target="_blank"}, Peking University, working on my undergraduate thesis.